Art History

 A2 (L) – 42 x 59cm / 16.5 x 23.4"

-Please note that each original collage was created in an unique format and the image areas within the prints therefore vary.
-They are surrounded by white space to create the uniform print formats: A2, A3 or A4.
+Please note that each original collage was created in a unique format and the image areas within the prints therefore slightly vary.
+The image areas are surrounded by white space to create the uniform print formats: A2, A3 or A4.

 You can keep the white space, extend it with a mat or crop it out when framing.

-• Aleksandra Prints are only available on www.aleksandraprints.com
+• Aleksandra Prints are only available from this website, www.aleksandraprints.com

-Each print comes with a numbered Certificate of Authenticity capped at 100/100.
+Each print comes with a signed and numbered Certificate of Authenticity that holds a 3D embossing.

 Minimalist – A ‘frameless’ clip frame in glass or acrylic in standard A4, A3 or A2 formats that match the prints sizes exactly.
-They are easily available in shops and can be ordered online.
+These type of frames are easily available in shops and can be ordered online.

 Mediumalist – Adding a larger white or colored mat to extend the white space around the image area up to any preferred size.
 This framing method protects the print by allowing some air between print and glass.
 Select any custom-sized frame and profile from a framer of your choice.